 Detailed Summary:

-The writer, despite their advanced age, poor health, and extended confinement, addresses the insignificance of whether lawyers form a formal body or order.
-They argue that the true issue is ensuring justice and preventing innocent people from being wrongly punished by the legal system.
-The writer criticises the current state of jurisprudence in France, noting its historical roots in barbarism and expressing hope that any new legal body or order might address these flaws.
-They conclude by reiterating their respect and humility.
+The writer, despite advanced age, poor health, and prolonged confinement, reflects on the relative insignificance of whether lawyers form a formal body or order.
+He contends that the true concern lies in ensuring justice and protecting the innocent from wrongful punishment by the legal system.
+Criticising the contemporary state of jurisprudence in France, he traces its flaws to historical roots in barbarism and expresses hope that any new legal body or order might correct these deficiencies.

 This MS was probably taken to St Petersburg by Wagnière in the summer of 1779 along with the rest of Voltaire’s library.